streamflow-finance/js-sdk/packages/stream/README.md

   const streams = Stream.get({
     connection: connection, // Connection to the cluster.
     wallet: wallet, // Wallet signing the transaction.
-    type: StreamType.All, // Type (optional, default is StreamType.All)
+    type: StreamType.All, // (optional) Type, default is StreamType.All
-    direction: StreamDirection.All, // Direction (optional, default is StreamDirection.All)
+    direction: StreamDirection.All, // (optional) Direction, default is StreamDirection.All)
-    cluster: Cluster.Mainnet, // Cluster (optional, default is Cluster.Mainnet).
+    cluster: Cluster.Mainnet, // (optional) Cluster, default is Cluster.Mainnet).
   });
 } catch (exception) {
   // handle exception